Link search Menu Expand Document

 See grid-studies-3-4.maxpat for this step.

-To liven up the sequencer, we will have key presses on the play row jump to the pressed position.
+To liven up the sequencer, we will have key presses on the playhead row jump to the pressed position.
 But we also want a two-key gesture (holding down a first while pressing a second) to set the start-end loop boundaries.
 This requires keeping track of how many keys are being held down in the last row.

-First we add the r counter receive object above the counter.
-Then the rest of the patching happens inside the p key subpatcher.
+receive object above the counter.
+Then the rest of the patching happens inside the p key

 The number of keys held will gate the output of the x position of the key.
 When a single key is pressed the x position goes out the left outlet of the gate, setting the position of the counter.
 This first position is also stored for potential use later.